MintyTrebor/NodeDSF/Node-Red/Flows/DWC_Plugin/readme.md

 NodeDSFHome - The NodeDSF basic HTML home page.

 Relys on the 3rd party uiBuilder node.
+Please review the instructions for this node [here](https://flows.nodered.org/node/node-red-contrib-uibuilder).
+It relies on the vuejs framework being added to uibuilder (see nodes help for instructions on how to add frameworks)

 Once the flow is deployed in node-red, copy the uiBuilder code sets into the appropriate directory in your node-red folder.